 Choose a Format

-- Did you choose a format that effectively markets your skills, accomplishments and proven abilities while also demonstrating your individuality?
+- Did you choose a resume type that best suits your level of relevant experience and that effectively markets your skils, accomplishments and proven abilities?

 Showcase Your Skills